Dell-Networking/ansible-dellos-docs/source/examples.rst

            </interfaces>
          </config>

+**Step 4**

-4. Run the playbook
+Run the playbook.

 ::

     ansible-playbook -i inventory.yaml create_vlan.yaml

-Run Dell EMC Networking Ansible examples
+Run Dell EMC Ansible examples
 ****************************************

-Use these sample Ansible playbooks to understand how to use Dell EMC Networking Ansible modules.
+Use these sample Ansible playbooks to understand how to use Dell EMC Ansible modules.

 Installation and setup
 ======================